1 What are the types of deadlines relevant for civil procedures?

 16 If the deadline expires, what remedies are available to those who have missed the deadlines, i.e. the defaulting parties?

-The act can be carried out after the time limit in cases of justified impediment, as referred to in points 11 and 15.
+The act can be carried out after the time limit in cases of justified impediment.

 In accordance with Article 140 of the Code of Civil Procedure, a justified impediment is deemed to be an event not attributable to the party or its representatives or authorised agents which prevents a given act from being carried out in good time.
 In this case, the party that claims the justified impediment must immediately provide supporting evidence.